vesely-jiri/HousePlants/README.md

 Java 21

 ## Developer Notes
 Console output is colorized using ConsoleColor

-Test data is stored in simple .txt files
+Test data are stored in simple .txt files

+Custom DataTest was created before I learned about JUnit and SLF4J.
+I decided to keep it to present my critical thinking and problem-solving.